 The first option is to wait for your video to rank organically on YouTube and get the attention it deserves and the second option is to use paid advertising (i.e. YouTube ads) to position the video in front of the right audience and earn views or subscribers.

-If you choose the first option then you need to master YouTube SEO and be patient as organic ranking on YouTube takes time.
-It’s a great strategy and one that can generate long-term results but if you’re looking for a faster option, it’s not the best method.
+If you choose the first option, you need to master YouTube SEO and be patient, as organic ranking on YouTube takes time.
+It’s a great strategy and one that can generate long-term results, but if you’re looking for a faster option, it’s not the best method.

 If you want to get eyeballs to your video in the fastest possible way, then paid ads are your only option.

 - Can generate video views and win social proof.
-Videos with many views are more likely to be viewed by other people than videos with fewer views.
+Videos with many views are more likely to be viewed by others than videos with fewer views.

 - Audience targeting can be very specific and this allows you to show your videos to people that are likely to watch the video, like it, and become subscribers.

-- You can get detailed statistics of how your campaigns are performing so you’ll know how many people watched the video, how many subscribed, etc.
+- You can get detailed statistics of how your campaigns perform so you’ll know how many people watched the video, how many subscribed, etc.

 - It’s not free.
-Although I’ll show you techniques to lower your campaign costs, you’ll need to have a budget for this.
+Although I’ll show you techniques to lower your campaign costs, you’ll need a budget.

-- The video you’ll be promoting needs to be good enough to engage users.
+- The video you’ll be promoting must be good enough to engage users.
 This campaign type works for all niches but not for all videos.